renegade-studio/beta-O1/docs/function_call_guide.md

 </tool_calls>
 ```

-## 📥 Function Call Result Processing
+## 📥 Manual Parsing of Function Call Results

 ### Parsing Function Calls

-You can use the following code to parse function calls from the model output:
+When manual parsing is required, you need to parse the XML tag format of the model output:

 ```python
 import re
 import json
 def parse_function_calls(content: str):
     """
     Parse function calls from model output